Framed defects in ABJ(M): Perturbative evaluation at generic framing

 \section{Perturbative evaluation at generic framing}

 In this section, we compute the expectation value $\langle W_{1/24} \rangle_{\mathfrak{f}}$ of the 1/24 BPS interpolating loop \eqref{eq:W}-\eqref{eq:spinors} for generic framing and for generic values of the $\{\alpha_i,\bar\alpha^i,\bar\beta_j,\beta^j\}$ parameters.
-We carry out the computation up to two loops in perturbation theory, using the techniques developed in \cite{Bianchi:2016yzj, Bianchi_2016, Bianchi:2018bke,Bianchi:2024sod} to evaluate diagrams with bosonic and fermionic propagators at non-trivial framing $\mathfrak{f}$.
-Setting $\bar\beta_j = \beta^j =0$ and $\alpha_i\bar\alpha^i=1$ or $\alpha_i\bar\alpha^i=0$, we are expected to reproduce the results reviewed in the previous section for the 1/2 BPS fermionic loop and the 1/6 BPS bosonic one, respectively.
+We carry out the computation up to two loops in perturbation theory using dimensional regularisation with dimensional reduction to tame short distance divergences.
+We stress that framing is not introduced here as a regulator of UV divergences, rather as a modification of the topology of the loop.
+We use the techniques developed in \cite{Bianchi:2016yzj, Bianchi_2016, Bianchi:2018bke,Bianchi:2024sod} to evaluate diagrams with bosonic and fermionic propagators at non-trivial framing $\mathfrak{f}$.
+Setting $\bar\beta_j = \beta^j =0$ and $\alpha_i\bar\alpha^i=1$ or $\alpha_i\bar\alpha^i=0$, we expect to reproduce the results reviewed in the previous section for the 1/2 BPS fermionic loop and the 1/6 BPS bosonic one, respectively.

 The main interest in doing such an analysis lies in testing cohomological equivalence and matching with localization predictions at $\mathfrak{f}=1$.
 In fact, assuming that the matrix model yields expectation values at framing one and that, at this framing, cohomological equivalence is restored, irrespective of the value of the parameters, we should find that $\langle W_{1/24} \rangle_{\mathfrak{f}}$ at $\mathfrak{f}=1$ is independent of $\{\alpha_i,\bar\alpha^i,\bar\beta_j,\beta^j\}$ and matches the localization result for $\langle W_{1/6} \rangle_{\mathfrak{f}=1}$.
-An explicit perturbative check of this prediction thus offers a firmer validation of the aforementioned assumptions.

-More generally, taking into account that in the two possible branches of supersymmetric loops the operators \eqref{eq:W}-\eqref{eq:spinors} interpolate between the two superconformal defects $W_{1/6}$ and $W_{1/2}$ sitting at the fixed points, the evaluation of their expectation value at generic $\mathfrak{f}$ offers insight into how framing may influence the structure of RG flows.
+In this section, we explicitly check this prediction perturbatively, finding complete agreement with localization at $\mathfrak{f}=1$ without resourcing to {\it ad hoc} introduction of framing phases.